Does weightlifting stunt a teenager’s growth? First, the risk concerns parents about how weightlifting affects a child’s growth.

 - Strengthen bones.

-- Promote healthy blood pressure, lowers bad cholesterol, and helps to manage blood sugar levels.
+- Promote healthy blood pressure, lowers bad cholesterol, and help to manage blood sugar levels.

 - Maintain a healthy weight and a healthy body composition.